vladov3000/engl320-tests/README.md

 # engl320-tests

 This is a simple test generator for ENGL 320 tests, but it can be easily generalized for other purposes.
-The test contains a test generation form, which takes user input on how many questions to create and how much lines of each text to includ.
+The test contains a test generation form, which takes user input on how many questions to create and how much lines of each text to include.
 Using this information, the app generates a submittable test with a word bank and several passages.
 The user matches the given passages to the titles in the word bank and submits to see their results.

 Link to [web app](http://vladov3000.com:8080)